CRS Case study The Submerged button

 Is launching divers or rescuers into the water with an electric vehicle in the water safe?
 Research shows there is no electrocution risk if an electric vehicle is fully or partially submerged in water because the vehicle switches off the power supply itself.
 This also happened in the case of the ID.5 because the curtain and driver airbags deployed due to the rolling movement.

-When water enters the battery of an EV, there is a chance that hydrogen and oxygen gas will be generated by electrolysis.
+When water enters the battery of an EV, there is a chance that Hydrogen gas and Hydrogen Sulfide (H2S) will be generated by electrolysis.
 If this gas accumulates in the interior, it could ignite, resulting in an explosion/fire.
 Therefore, ensure there is ventilation by breaking the windows or opening a door before removing the vehicle from the water.
 This is also one of the reasons why alternatively powered vehicles must be parked outside after a recovery operation.

 The ‘In water’ button in CRS